districtr/districtr/docs/04drawing/brush.md

 work.

-First, we add the brush's color to `this.changedColors` to signal that we have made changes with this color. _which is for undoredo?_ Then, we iterate through all filtered counties.
+First, we add the brush's color to `this.changedColors` to signal that we have made changes with this color.
+Then, we iterate through all filtered counties.
 If we happened to select counties, we color these counties through `layer.setCountyState(fips)` using the county's fips codes and trigger the `colorop` listeners.
 Finally, we trigger the `colorend`